 The Gentlewoman Magazine is aimed at modern women of style and purpose.
 It focuses on personal or even idiosyncratic style how women actually look, think and dress and on those women the magazine considers to be inspirational.

-This ethos certainly doesnt eschew glamour and, with clever journalism and superb photography also in the mix, The Gentlewoman is regarded as the defining publication in a growing genre of refocused, intelligent, production-rich magazines.
+This ethos certainly doesn't eschew glamour and, with clever journalism and superb photography also in the mix, The Gentlewoman is regarded as the defining publication in a growing genre of refocused, intelligent, production-rich magazines.

-About Issue 30, from the publisher:
+About Issue 31, from the publisher: